 So that is what I learned from my visit.
 I did get a prescription for pain meds – after peeing in a cup to provide I wasn’t already an addict and a contract vowing not to become one.

 Today’s visit however was quite different.
 Going to my primary doctor is almost like visiting family.
 I know all of the staff and they all pretty much know me thanks to my frequent flier miles.
 They all ask about Abby and want to see pictures.
 The lab nurse knows exactly where to look for a vein (and is seriously the only one among the various offices I see that does not have to use a butterfly needle – my veins are that bad).
 Its comforting after the string of bad doctors visits lately.

-Dr. Lovely comes in and we chit chat for a few minutes before getting down to business and she has to haul out my massive file.
-We started with my visit to Duke and the doctor’s apparent belief that the CEC is infallible.
+Dr. H comes in and we chit chat for a few minutes before getting down to business and she has to haul out my massive file.
+We started with my visit to Duke Center for Endometriosis and the doctor’s apparent belief that the Center for Endometriosis Care (CEC) is infallible.
 Don’t get me wrong.
 I had a great experience with the doctors at the CEC but they are not the cure.
-It is entirely possible for endo to return after the surgery at the renowned CEC even though he believed that it was impossible for my endo to have returned at my hysterectomy (though it not only returned but got massively worse).
+It is entirely possible for endometriosis to return after the surgery at the renowned CEC even though he believed that it was impossible for my endometriosis to have returned at my hysterectomy (though it not only returned but got massively worse).
 We both agreed on a short description for him (I’ll let you take some guesses on your own).